2007 All-Ireland Senior Camogie Championship: Group Games

 Cork, Galway, Tipperary and Wexford secured the semi-final spots.
-Wexford took revenge for their National Camogie League final defeat with an impressive 4-12 to 0-14 victory over Cork in the opening round at Ballincollig and six goals from Sarah Ryan gave Dublin a winning return to senior level with a 6-7 to 1-7 victory over Kilkenny in Portmarnock.
-Galway beat Kilkenny 1-12 to 1-4 in the second round.
-Cork beat Tipperary by 0-11 to 1-8 before Tipperary brought Wexford's unbeaten run to an end by 1-17 to 0-11.
+Wexford took revenge for their National Camogie League final defeat with an impressive 4–12 to 0–14 victory over Cork in the opening round at Ballincollig and six goals from Sarah Ryan gave Dublin a winning return to senior level with a 6–7 to 1–7 victory over Kilkenny in Portmarnock.
+Galway beat Kilkenny 1–12 to 1–4 in the second round.
+Cork beat Tipperary by 0–11 to 1-8 before Tipperary brought Wexford's unbeaten run to an end by 1–17 to 0–11.

 Semi-finals

-In the semi-finals at Nowlan Park Kilkenny, Wexford defeated Galway 2-18 to 0-14 to secure a place in the final for the first time since 1994.
-Kate Kelly scored 1-11, her goal coming midway through the opening half after a pass from earlier goalscorer Michelle Hearne.
-Cork defeated Tipperary 2-11 to 0-9 in what was the fourth championship meeting of the sides that year, with goals from Angela Walsh and Una O'Donoghue giving them a place in the final for the seventh time in eight years.
+In the semi-finals at Nowlan Park Kilkenny, Wexford defeated Galway 2–18 to 0–14 to secure a place in the final for the first time since 1994.
+Kate Kelly scored 1–11, her goal coming midway through the opening half after a pass from earlier goalscorer Michelle Hearne.
+Cork defeated Tipperary 2–11 to 0–9 in what was the fourth championship meeting of the sides that year, with goals from Angela Walsh and Una O'Donoghue giving them a place in the final for the seventh time in eight years.

-The final
+Final

 The final was a tale of three goals.
 Wexford got the better start when Deirdre Codd won possession in the halfback line, cleared a long ball up-field which was won on the left wing by Ursula Jacob who passed to Michelle Hearne challenging two Cork defenders.
 The ball broke inside to Una Leacy, who shot past Cork goalkeeper Aoife Murray to the Hill 16-end net.

 Una Leacy’s second goal came after 15 minutes.
 Deirdre Codd won possession at wing-back, her long delivery found Michelle Hearne, who broke the sliotar down and through to the in-rushing Una Leacy.
 She gathered, and while her first effort was blocked by defender Amanda O'Regan, she kept her composure and hand-passed to the net from the right edge of the square.
-Wexford's led by five points at half time, 2-2 to 0-3.
+Wexford's led by five points at half time, 2–2 to 0–3.

 Cork's goal came in the 37th minute.
-Sile Burns sent in a high ball, and Emer Dillon flicked away the hurl of Wexford cornerback Avis Nolan, before gaining the loose ball and cutting the gap to 2-3 to 1-4 with a goal.
+Sile Burns sent in a high ball, and Emer Dillon flicked away the hurl of Wexford cornerback Avis Nolan, before gaining the loose ball and cutting the gap to 2–3 to 1–4 with a goal.